-- Check the reviews on Google for local agencies
+- Check the reviews online for local agencies.

-- Consumer Affairs (a private company) rates collection agencies
+- Look at Consumer Affairs (a private company that rates collection agencies).

-- If you are still unsure, you might try contacting your state's attorney general to check on state laws and lawsuits against this agency
+- Contact your state's attorney general to check on state laws and lawsuits against this agency

 - The Consumer Financial Protection Bureau administers the FDCPA and it takes complaints.
 You might be able to check on complaints against an agency you are considering.